miklevin/MikeLev.in/_posts/2025-10-22-pipulate-forging-ai-body-mastering-digital-wild.md

 But the preparation of tricks isn't done in front of the patrons.

-## Backstage Brilliance: Preparing the Magic Show
+## Backstage Baking: Preparing the Magic Show

 > Patrons wanna magic show
 > Of that we can be sure